alokkataria101/docsify-template1/README.md

-# Welcome to the Docsified Page of the by github account.
+# Welcome to the Docsified Page of my github account.
 Thanks !!!!!